-- 5.3.1 As discussed in section 7.11.8, the Partnership run a number of free bus events over the last year.
-At the time of the survey, users could have been aware of events through to June 2022.
+5.3.1 As discussed in section 7.10.8, the Partnership has run a number of free bus events since 2021.
+At the time of the 2022 survey, users could have been aware of events through to June 2022.
 With each event, both knowledge of the free travel, and those taking part grew from the previous time.
-The percentages specifically exclude those already entitled to free bus travel through use of their ENCTS passes. - 5.3.2 Of those that used the free travel at least once, 61% confirmed that it has made it more likely that they pay to use the bus in the future a great result which is borne out by patronage data.
+The percentages specifically exclude those already entitled to free bus travel through use of their ENCTS passes.
+The 2023 survey showed that 30% had used the free bus days, with the increase possibly attributed to the six Saturdays of free buses at the end of 2022.

+5.3.2 Of those that used the free travel at least once in last year's survey, 61% confirmed that it has made it more likely that they will pay to use the bus in the future - a great result which is borne out by patronage data.
 Of the 39% who wouldn't, almost a quarter said this was because they already use the bus regularly.
+A slightly different question was asked in 2023, to which 40% confirmed that they have used buses more as a result of the free bus days.